jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 </div>
 <br>

-Position the electronic case over the corner so that only the male end of the snap fastener receives support from below, without the corner touching any other part of the case lid.
+First, verify the wire remains in the notch on the internal face.
+Then position the electronic case over the corner so that only the male end of the snap fastener receives support from below, without the corner touching any other part of the case lid.
 This positioning will prevent any damage to the four side tabs on the lid.

 Place the crimping tool directly on top of the snap fastener and strike firmly with the non-rubber side of the hammer.
 Don't hesitate to use sufficient force or multiple strikes to achieve a proper crimp—this connection needs to be secure.

-It is possible, but unlikely, to over crimp the snap fastener and cut the wire.
+While it is possible to over crimp the snap fastener and cut the wire, this is difficult to achieve if the wire is positioned in the notch from the start.
-Check the assembly after every few hits.

 <br>
 <div align="center">